FINDING A SERIES OR AN AUTHOR:

 BOOK 1: Dark Descendant

 Into this world stumbles our heroine, Nikki Glass, who is a talented private detective with excellent tracking skills.
-As the story opens, Nikki is in the middle of a case in which her client (Emmitt) wants her help in saving his girlfriend from a religious cultor at least that is the story he tells her.
+As the story opens, Nikki is in the middle of a case in which her client (Emmitt Cartwright) wants her help in saving his girlfriend from a religious cultor at least that is the story he tells her.
 One dark and stormy night, Emmitt asks Nikki to meet him at the cult's residence, and she uneasily does so, only to fall into a terrible trap that changes her life forever.
 Nikki finds herself in the middle of a small group of crazies who claim to be descended from gods and goddesses and who blame her for Emmitt's death.
 After they brutally beat her up, they throw her in a prison cell, accusing her of being an Olympian spy.
-Eventually, some of them soften towards Nikki, but by this time she wants no part of them, even after they tell her all about the descendants and the Liberi and tell her that she is one of them (a descendant of Artemis) and is now immortal.
+Eventually, some of them soften towards Nikki, but by this time she wants no part of them, even after they tell her all about the Descendants and the Liberi and tell her that she is one of them (a Descendant of Artemis) and is now immortal.
 Oh...and they claim that they are the good guys.
 Right!
 Nikki's too smart to believe that!

 After escaping from the Anderson's Liberi, Nikki is soon approached by a strange and unpleasant man who threatens that if she doesn't join the Olympians, they will harm her sister.
 What's a girl to do?
 Both sides want her superior tracking skills, and both sides are violent, rude, and cruel, but Nikki knows that she can't keep her sister safe by herself.
 The rest of the plot involves Nikki's first task for the group she chooses: finding the wife of the group's leader, who has been imprisoned for ten years by the opposition.